rocky-linux/rocky-tools/migrate2rocky/README.md

     /etc/yum.repos.d/CentOS-*.repo
 ```

+#### Migration in offline mode

+Offline mode has received minimal testing and only in the CentOS 8.5 -> Rocky 8.5
+migration from a pristine system using a mounted CentOS 8.5 DVD ISO and a Rocky 8.5
+ISO as offline repositories, mounted respectively under /mnt/centos and /mnt/rocky
+(these pathnames are hardcoded into the script).

+#### Migration with updating disabled

+Disabling running system update before migration has been introduced as a
+convenience option for the offline conversion mode but it should be carefully
+tested on a non-production system before attempting it even in offline mode.

 #### Custom replacements of default repositories

 This script expects the **original repository configuration being present, as
 well as enabled** (i.e. for CentOS the `baseos` repo configuration in the
 `/etc/yum.repos.d/CentOS-Linux-BaseOS.repo` file has to be present and enabled).
+Offline mode will require at least the repository metadata for the `baseos` and
+`appstream` repos to be available (for CentOS under /mnt/centos/{BaseOS,AppStream}
+which can be copied or mounted from a CentOS ISO).
 Also make sure that there are **no other repositories** which could interfere
 with the original configuration.